 07: Talk to yourself as a friend

 When facing with tough choices, ask yourself, “What would I say to a friend who undergo the same problem?”
 You’ll likely find the answer coming to you more readily when you are imagining yourself offering wisdom to someone else.
-Talking to yourself as a trusted friend takes some of the emotions out of the equation.
+Talking to yourself as a trusted friend; a companion, takes some of the emotions out of the equation.
 It will help you gain some distance from the decision and will give you opportunity to be a more objective.

 Developing a kinder inner dialogue with yourself takes a considerable effort.
 But when you make self-compassion a daily habit, your decision – making skills will improve.